AeroWidescreen/NFSPSHDReflections/README.md

 - Scale : Scales the resolution of reflections.
 - HDReflections : Reflection resolution will be increased based on the values set.
 - ImproveReflectionLOD : Increases the level of detail used in reflections.
+- ImproveReflectionSkybox : Increases the quality of the skybox.
 - RealFrontEndReflections : Enables real-time vehicle reflections in the front end.
 - VehicleReflectionBrightness : Controls the intensity of vehicle reflections.

 ## Extra Features
-- BrightnessFix : Solves an issue that caused the wrong brightness value to be used on launch.
+- GammaFix : Solves an issue that caused the wrong brightness value to be used on launch.

 ## Credits
 [Aero_](https://github.com/AeroWidescreen) : Creator of NFSPS HD Reflections.